simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 You may argue that when the operators are known, the servers data can be requested by the authorities.
 But such requests, in particular when multiple operators are used by all users, will follow a due legal process, and will not result in compromising the privacy of all users.

 With Tor and Session networks such legal process becomes impossible, and some users may see it as advantage.
-But nothing prevents the attackers, both criminal and corporate- or state-funded, to compromise the privacy of Tor or Session users by running many servers, or by purchasing traffic metadata from the existing server owners &mdash; there are no legal conditions that prevent server owners of these networks from selling traffic data.
+But nothing prevents the attackers, both criminal and corporate- or state-funded, to compromise the privacy of Tor or Session users by running many servers, or by purchasing traffic metadata from the existing server owners &mdash; there are no legal conditions that prohibit server owners of these networks to share or sell traffic data.

-Because of that, we see operator transparency in SimpleX network as a better trade-off for privacy of majority of most users than operator anonymity provided by Session and Tor.
+Because of that, we see operator transparency in SimpleX network as a better trade-off for privacy of most users than operator anonymity provided by Session and Tor.
 You can see privacy of network participants as a zero sum game &mdash; for the end users to have it, server operators should be known.

 ## What's next for SimpleX network decentralization

-SimpleX network is designed for extreme decentralization &mdash; not only users are distributed across network operators, as happens with federated networks, but each conversation will be relying on infrastructure of 4-6 independent operators, and these operators are regularly and automatically changed in the near future.
+SimpleX network is designed for extreme decentralization &mdash; not only users are distributed across network operators, as happens with federated networks, but each conversation will be relying on servers of 4-6 independent operators, and these operators will be regularly and automatically changed in the near future.

-The only viable commercial model is freemium &mdash; a small share of paying users, who have better service quality and additional features, sponsors free users.
-This model doesn't have downsides of exploitative "provide service, sell data" approaches, that technology monopolies practice, and it also doesn't have problems of cryptocurrency blockchains, that have shared and immutable state, and that have regulatory problems.
+We believe that the only viable commercial model is freemium &mdash; a small share of paying users, who have better service quality and additional features, sponsors free users.
+This model doesn't have downsides of exploitative "provide service, sell data" approaches, that technology monopolies practice, and it also doesn't have problems of cryptocurrency blockchains, that have shared and immutable state, and also have regulatory problems.

 To provide this extreme decentralization with freemium model we will create the system of payments allowing server operators to receive money for infrastructure certificates that will be used with any other participating network operators without compromising privacy of the paying users.
 You can read about this model [here](https://github.com/simplex-chat/simplex-chat/blob/stable/docs/rfcs/2024-04-26-commercial-model.md).
 We will be writing more about it as this development progresses.